 Lunch: Usually it’s leftovers from the night before because we often cook double portions.
 I love Shepherd’s pie leftovers for lunch.

-Dinner: Right now I’m busy filming My Kitchen Rules so, if I need a quick meal, I’ll reach for a couple of Cleaver’s Paleo beef sausages and accompany it with a salad or a quick stir-fry of fibrous veggies in bone broth.
+Dinner: If I need a quick meal, I’ll reach for a couple of Cleaver’s Paleo beef sausages and accompany it with a salad or a quick stir-fry of fibrous veggies in bone broth.
 Or, when I have a bit more time, another favourite that’s ready fast is a quick fish curry with roasted cauliflower and okra.
 It’s bursting with beautiful herbs and spices, such as turmeric, cinnamon, coriander and cardamom and its full of interesting veggies.

 Are these meals that you cook?